 Professor Plank has completed final edits to a law review article, Custodian or Not: Scrivener's Error in A Bankruptcy Code Safe Harbor, to be published in Volume 38 of the Emory Bankruptcy Developments Journal, describing a drafting error in the Bankruptcy Code that limits the effectiveness of certain safe harbors that Congress enacted to protect the operation of the securities and mortgage loan markets if a party to a contract for the purchase and sale of mortgage loans became a debtor in bankruptcy.
-The article will be sent to the printer early in December and should be published by the end of this year or early next year.

-Professor Plank has announced his retirement at the end of the Fall 2021 semester from full-time teaching after 27 and 1⁄2 years.
+Professor Plank has announced his retirement at the end of the Fall 2021 semester from the full time teaching after 27 and 1⁄2 years.

 Dean Paula Schaefer agreed to serve another term as a Subject Matter Expert for the National Conference of Bar Examiners.
 Schaefer presented a CLE on attorney ethics in appellate advocacy as part of the annual Tennessee Supreme Court Boot Camp CLE sponsored by the Tennessee Bar Association's Appellate Practice Section.
-Schaefer was part of the Nashville Bar Association's Government Practice & Professionalism Institute, presenting Government Attorney Ethics.
+Dean Schaefer was part of the Nashville Bar Association's Government Practice & Professionalism Institute, presenting Government

+Attorney Ethics.

 Dean Shaefer was invited to present an attorney ethics update to the Tennessee Office of the Attorney General.
-In a collaboration between the University of Memphis and University of Tennessee, Dean Schaefer, along with Brad Morgan and Jodi Wilson, presented a CLE titled Ethical and Legal Obligations of Supervising Lawyers Under Tennessee's "Supervised Practice" Rule.
+In a collaboration between the University of Memphis and University of Tennessee, Dean Schaefer, along with Brad Morgan and Jodi Wilson, presented a CLE titled Ethical and Legal Obligations of Supervising Lanyers Under Tennessee's "Supervised Practice" Rule.